bartelby72/idso-coding-question/DSO-challenge.md

 ## Requirements

 - **Code Checkout:**
-  - Use GitLab as the source repository.
+  - Use Github as the source repository.
   - Ensure the latest commit from the main branch is checked out.

 - **Build Docker Image:**